 MLS provides a range of opportunities, programs of study and academic and career support for Indigenous students.
 Melbourne Law School is currently undertaking a review of the compulsory Juris Doctor curriculum to increase the representation of Indigenous knowledges and perspectives.
-You can find out more on the Hub's Culture and Curriculum page.
+You can find out more on the Hub's Teaching page.

 Indigenous Students and the Juris Doctor